Flexible working - taking action

 Protection for employees who have requested flexible working

 Unfortunately, it's possible that if you try to ask for flexible working your employer may try to punish you or treat you less favourably just because you have asked.
 This is called suffering a detriment.
 You mustn’t suffer any detriment because you have changed or sought to change, or have brought proceedings as a result of trying to change, to a flexible working pattern.

 Right not to be unfairly dismissed

-If you are dismissed because you sought to change, or have brought proceedings as a result of trying to change, your working arrangements, you shall be treated as having been automatically unfairly dismissed, because you have been dismissed for trying to assert a statutory right.
+If you are dismissed because you made a statutory request for flexible working, you'll be treated as having been automatically unfairly dismissed.
+This is because you have been dismissed for trying to assert a statutory right.
 Your employer will not be able to claim it was reasonable to dismiss you.
 You don’t have to have worked for your employer for any length of time to claim automatic unfair dismissal.

-You may also be able to make a discrimination claim.
+You might also be able to make a discrimination claim.

 Other useful information

 Acas Arbitration Scheme - www.acas.org.uk.